wojciechszmelczerczyk/ts-express-swapi-api/readme.md

 `/favorites?page=2&limit=3`

-When no limit is provided default page size is 5.
+While using pagination when no limit is provided default page size is 5.

 ## Tests